By profession · Registered nurse

 What about my hospital's pension?

-If you're at a hospital that still offers a defined-benefit pension, model the projected monthly amount as retirement income (not as a balance).
-Verify the funding status of the plan annually.
+If you're at a system that still offers a defined-benefit pension (some public and VA hospitals), model the projected monthly amount as retirement income, not as a balance, and check the plan's funded status annually.

 Primary sources